-The Crucible has begun our search for a new Director of Programs!
+The Crucible is hiring a Director of Programs!
 The ideal candidate for this role has direct experience both with the industrial arts, and program administration.
 We are also looking for understanding and experience supporting equity and inclusion in a changing institution with over 150 staff and faculty through their programmatic role and their leadership approach.

 This is a great opportunity for someone looking to make a huge impact at the largest industrial arts nonprofit in the country.